-Firstly, as an employee, you will be paid a wage or salary for your time at work.
+Firstly, as an employee, you’ll be paid a wage or salary for your time at work.
 To explain further, this could be monthly or weekly, depending on your employer.
-However, some employees will also receive perks on top of their pay.
-As a result, these perks will be subject to BiK tax.
-Basically, this could include a company car or it may consist of medical insurance or perhaps other types of benefits.
+However, some employees also receive perks on top of their pay.
+As a result, these perks are subject to BiK tax.
+Basically, this could include company cars or interest free loans.
+On the other hand, it may consist of medical insurance or perhaps other types of benefits.

 How does BiK work?

-Let’s now take a look at how does Benefit in Kind tax work, Basically, any contractor BiK which your company provides to you is taxable through your tax code.
+Let’s now look at how does Benefit in Kind tax work, Basically, any contractor BiK which your company provides to you is taxable through your tax code.
 As a result, your tax code is applied to your salary each week or month.
-Therefore, when we consider taxable employee benefits, this will affect how much tax you pay on your salary.
+Therefore, when we consider taxable employee benefits, this’ll affect how much tax you pay on your salary.

-As a UK contractor who runs your own company, you will be a director and shareholder.
-In addition, you are also an employee and your company is your employer.
-Therefore, your company will claim for its business expenses throughout the year.
-However, when we look at how does BiK work, it is important to bear in mind that BiK may apply if any of these expenses have a personal benefit for you as the employee.
+As a UK contractor who runs your own company, you’ll be a director and shareholder.
+In addition, you’re also an employee and your company is your employer.
+Your company will claim for its business expenses throughout the year.
+However, when we look at how does BiK work, it’s important to bear in mind that BiK may apply if any of these expenses have a personal benefit for you as the employee.

 How to work out the BiK and tax which is payable upon this

 There’s an employee benefits tax system in place in the United Kingdom.
-When we consider what is Benefit in Kind tax rate, you and your company will need to pay the BiK tax upon the BiK.
-Basically, if this system were not in place, it would be possible for some employers to pay their employees a BiK instead of a salary in their employment package.
-As a consequence, this would result in less or no tax being payable to HMRC.
+When we consider what is Benefit in Kind tax rate, you and your company will pay the BiK tax upon the BiK.
+Basically, if this system wasn’t in place, it would be possible for some employers to pay their employees a BiK instead of a salary in their employment package.
+As a consequence, this’d result in less or no tax being payable to HMRC.

 Income tax and National Insurance (NI) is due on any BiK.
 Basically, the income tax is payable on the BiK at your top rate of tax.
 To clarify, this is because your salary is taxable first, and your benefits are taxable on top of this.
 Therefore, the tax which applies to salaries are: